Visa Interchange Rates 2024: What You Need To Know

 In contrast, card-present transactions made via EMV chip technology, tap, or swipe are typically cheaper to process.
 Visa also offers different rates for money transfers, recurring payments, and purchasing cards, each tied to a specific transaction environment and program rate.
 If your team understands how to process transactions the right way—whether it’s using a chip reader or encouraging contactless payments—you can lower your merchant discount rate and reduce the fees charged by your payment processors.

-At the time of writing, Visa last updated its rates in October 2024.
+At the time of writing, Visa last updated its rates in October 2025.
 You can view the full document here.

 Overview of the new rates

 How does Visa’s latest interchange update compare to its previous release?
-Looking at Visa’s April 2024 update, the October 2024 adjustments are relatively subtle.
+Looking at Visa’s October 2025 update, the adjustments are relatively subtle.

 Rates for most card-present debit transactions remain unchanged.
 For example, supermarket debit rates stayed flat at $0.30 (exempt) and 0.05% + $0.21 (regulated).
-Likewise, small-ticket and restaurant debit fees remained consistent, suggesting that Visa maintains stability in every day, high-volume use cases.
+Likewise, small-ticket and restaurant debit fees remained consistent, suggesting that Visa maintains stability in everyday, high-volume use cases.

 Changes are more visible in documentation and categorization.
 Visa continues to emphasize detailed breakdowns of regulated vs. exempt cards and card-present vs. not-present transactions, as well as small merchant programs.
 These distinctions give merchants more clarity—and potential levers to control processing costs.